-14.10.2 Comparative Statistics
+14.10.2 COMPARATIVE STATISTICS

-SRK completed comparative statistical analysis for the validation in two ways, initially through exports of the global estimates which have been compared to the raw and declustered (declust) statistics, and via reporting of the weighted tonnage and grades for the ID and NN estimate.
-Over SRK notes that each domain typically validated within 10% of NN estimates for gold with the exception of domain 103 (Manto Antiguo Lower), which reported lower grades in the NN model in the order of 16.3%, but the comparison to the capped composites within this domain were considered reasonable.
+A comparative statistical analysis was completed for the validation in two ways, initially through exports of the global estimates which have been compared to the raw and declustered statistics, and via reporting of the weighted tonnage and grades for the ID and NN estimate.
+It is noted that each domain typically validated within 10% of NN estimates for gold with the exception of domain 103 (Manto Antiguo Lower), which reported lower grades in the NN model in the order of 16.3%, but the comparison to the capped composites within this domain were considered reasonable.
 Table 14-10 summarizes the results of the statistical comparison for gold and silver versus the estimates.